planningcenter/developers/.github/ISSUE_TEMPLATE/bug_report.md

 Which app(s) does this bug affect?

 **Describe the bug**
-A clear and concise description of what the bug is.
+Provide a clear and concise description of the bug.
+If it is something that was previously working and suddenly broke your application, please let us know.

 *PLEASE DO NOT INCLUDE YOUR CLIENT ID, APPLICATION ID, OR SECRET IN THIS ISSUE.
 WE WILL REVOKE YOUR TOKEN IF YOU DO.*